 Keep on top of your newsletter by scheduling an hour each month (or quarter) to put together content to include in your newsletter.

-The biggest reason most newsletters fail after the third issue is that the author fails to plan.
-Planning your content strategy is critical, and it gets easier (and more fun) as you do it.
-Following are some tricks to help make sure your newsletter remains a consistent part of your networking and your career:
+Planning your content strategy is critical.
+To make sure your newsletter remains a consistent part of your networking and your career:

 Bookmark any interesting articles you think your contact list will enjoy.
 (If you’re using Delicious to keep track of websites you like, you can tag it with newsletter.)
-Later, when you’re writing content for your newsletter, just go to your bookmarked websites (or your Delicious account and search for newsletter) and attach them to your newsletter.
+Later, when you’re writing content for your newsletter, just go to your bookmarked websites (or your Delicious account and search for newsletter) and attach them.

 Keep a journal of your professional and personal news.
 Evernote is a good tool for journaling.
 When you’re ready to write your newsletter, look at your journal and pick out three interesting things that have happened to you recently.